I found this article in the Chester Chronicle 23rd August 1941 Page 7 Col 5.

 They appear on the 1939 National Register which was taken on the 29th September 1939, the war was declared on the 3rd September.
 They were living at Dene Mont Ventnor , Hawarden and John was a Wharf Labourer (Heavy Work), Eleanor’s date of birth was the 22nd November 1902 and is described on this Register, as most married women not in a job, doing “Unpaid Domestic Duties.”
 There was also a Thomas G Bennett, born 20th May 1934 in School, and a Closed Record, these I suspect were their children.

 According to the newspaper John Bennett joined the merchant navy at the beginning of the war.
+However, with help from Jo Wren from the City Archives – Southampton, she found his CR10 Card which tell us that he was a Cadet, so perhaps he had been in the Merchant Navy and rejoined at the beginning of the war.
 The Casualty Card gives us the name of the Ship, when he died and the cause of death -Cardiac degeneration due to Cachodocia*(sic)of Malignant Malaria.

 * I cannot find the meaning of “Cachodocia,” in the “Dictonary of Medical Terms.”
 However in the Penquin English Dictionary the word – Cachexia means – “A general physical wasting and malnutrition, associated with chronic disease.”